danielgsilva/feup-lbaw/README.md

-# AskIT
+# AskIT (Collaborative Q&A)

 Creating a space where developers can quickly find accurate, reliable answers to their coding questions.
 What sets it apart is the community-driven approach, where users contribute their expertise, and the platform's voting and reputation system rewards quality contributions.
 We hope to create a self-sustaining cycle of knowledge.

+This proposal corresponds to an information system with a web interface to manage a community of collaborative questions and answers.
+Any registered user can submit questions or answers.
+The questions and answers can be voted on by the rest of the community.
+It is also possible to associate brief comments to the questions or the answers.
+Each user has an associated score that is calculated considering the votes on its questions and answers.

 ## Project Components
 | Component | Grade |